jocelynperucca/startup/README.md

 For this deliverable I implemented authorization for login and stored user information in the database.
 I also stored tasks and completed tasks in the database.

-- [X] MongoDB Atlas database created - done!
+- [X] **MongoDB Atlas database created** - done!
+- [X] **Stores application data in MongoDB** - Added tasks will be stored in database and when checked as completed, their "completed" id changes to true and moves to different table.